Earn your Bachelor of Science Degree in Nursing

 - Practice within the values, ethics, and legal standards of professional nursing.

-The RN to BSN Hybrid Completion Program is designed for registered nurses who are looking to advance their careers and earn a Bachelor of Science degree in Nursing, an essential credential for those looking to enter the professional role of nursing leadership.
+The RN to BSN completion program is designed for registered nurses who are looking to advance their careers and earn a Bachelor of Science degree in Nursing, an essential credential for those looking to enter the professional role of nursing leadership.

 The curriculum is designed to integrate a foundation in the liberal arts and nursing courses that expand the knowledge base of basic nursing practice beyond the original nursing pre-licensure program.
 The curriculum provides the opportunity for professional growth and development in evidence-based practice, health assessment, quality, leadership, safety, informatics, professional seminars and community health.

-The RN to BSN Hybrid Completion Program at the University is also a great foundation for advanced nursing education.
+The RN to BSN completion program at the University is also a great foundation for advanced nursing education.

 UB's Center for Career Development helps graduates prepare for entrance into the workforce.
 Our comprehensive career counseling and resource center is dedicated to helping you become an active participant in your own academic, professional, and career development.